sagemath/trac_to_gh/Issue 8769.md

 # Issue 8769: linbox fails on Fedora Core 12 x86_64 with gcc-4.5.0, due to "Givaro not good enough" error.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8769

 Original creator: was